danielrfry/ymf825board/manual/fbd_spec2.md

 |#11|W/R|"0"|"0"|"0"|"0"|CRGD_VNO3|CRGD_VNO2|CRGD_VNO1|CRGD_VNO0|00H|

 #### Description
-The CRGD_VNO is used to specify a voice number.
+The CRGD_VNO is used to specify a tone number.

 #### Reset Conditions
 1. When the power supplies are turned on (power-on reset).